 So by understanding the life cycle can help to prevent /control this pest from potentially harming your houseplants.

 To control fungus gnats, use nematodes.
-Nematodes are a natural microscopic parasite, a worm that infest over 250 pest soil dwelling insect larvae.
+Nematodes are a natural microscopic parasite, a worm that goes after ver 250 pest soil dwelling insect larvae.